rwilliams/jrubywiki/CallingJavaFromJRuby.md

 That is:

-** Java packages all reside within the `Java` module.
+* Java packages all reside within the `Java` module.
-** The package path is then transformed by removing the dots and converting to ''CamelCase''
+* The package path is then transformed by removing the dots and converting to _CamelCase_

 This also means that, just as in Java, packages are not nested, but are each associated with their own unique module name.